emaynard10/Crop_Yield_Analysis/README.md

 ## Questions we Hope to Answer
 - Which countries produce the most crop yield per crop?
 - What conditions affected crop yield the most?
-- Using the data, can we accurately predict how much yield counties will produce in the future??
+- Using the data, can we accurately predict how much yield countries will produce in the future??

 ## Tools and Technologies
 Python, Pandas, Jupyter Notebooks, Postgresql, SQL, SQLALchemy, sklearn, matplotlib, Leaflet, Mapbox, Tableau, Javascript, html/css